bright/new-www/content/projects/behind-pos-printers-integration-for-just-eat-pos.md

 **Our software development team was in charge of unifying various devices with different Software Development Kits (SDKs) into one system**.
 Diving into different SDKs and hardware producers' requirements was a demanding process, but it enabled our team to greatly increase the number of devices Just Eat POS supports, giving restaurants a lot of freedom in terms of the devices they wanted to use.

 One of the challenges of printer integration was **maintaining a reliable connection with multiple printers simultaneously**.
 Restaurant employees often needed to print receipts for clients while also printing meal orders for the kitchen.
-Our team addressed this challenge by implementing an elaborate **logic mechanism that assigned different roles to various printers**.
+To tackle this, **our team developed an efficient simple system that assigned specific roles to each printer**, streamlining the process and ensuring smooth operations.

 <div className="image">![kitchen order receipts](/images/printed_kitchen_receipts.png "kitchen order receipts")</div>